-Porsche said in August it would sell a 42 percent stake in Porsche AG, its healthy sports car business, to VW for 3.3 billion euros ($4.9 billion) under the multi-stage integration .
+Porsche said in August it would sell a 42 percent stake in Porsche AG, its healthy sports car business, to VW for 3.3 billion euros ($4.9 billion) as part of a multi-stage deal to integrate the two companies by 2011.